madatajs/madata/README.md

 Madata is an evolution of the storage component of our language [Mavo](https://mavo.io/), as we got many requests from developers who wanted to use it without the rest of Mavo.

+Madata works in the browser, as well as in NodeJS.
+In Node, it requires version 18.7 or higher.

 <div class="warning">

 **Here be dragons** Madata has not yet been officially released, we are trying a “soft launch” first.